After School Clubs & Classes

 This fall, we’re offering opportunities at every age level!
 Most classes will be begin the week of September 10th, unless otherwise noted.

 September 11-November 20, 2017, $25 for the fall semester session.
 Explore the fun in the greenhouse and gardens around the school with Odyssey’s Garden Club, led by parents and garden extraordinaires: Chelsea Potter and Carrie Chisholm.
 Growing plants in different ways, creative projects, and digging in the dirt abound at Garden Club.
 At the end of the session , each student will have a plant they’ve raised, seeds for the spring, a pair of gardening gloves, a bag of rich dirt, and lots of experience!

-Class fee will be announced soon!
+September 11-November 20, 2017, $130 for fall session.
 During this series we will explore techniques developing tools for kids to cultivate a greater understanding of their bodies, manage their emotions/self-regulate, and strengthen communication skills.
 We will be using art, movement, and games to explore: mindfulness and meditation techniques, self-awareness exercises, and gratitude practice.
-See Samata’s flyer for more information about last year’s class – update coming soon!
+See the Mindful Kids Flyer with more information!

 September 26-October 24, 2017, $100 for the session.
 This class is limited to six students.
 This five week course will be fun and exciting!
 The French immersion program provides learning experiences that will meet the developmental needs of all the children in this age group.
 Classes will include learning French vocabulary through games, movement, activities, music, story time and French conversation.
 Research has shown that exposure to a new language improves academic performance, brain development and also introduces cultural awareness.
 If you have any questions please email Shirley: email@example.com.